Graph Neural Networks for Causal Inference Under Network Confounding: Theoretical Properties of GNNs

-Furthermore, larger $L$ increases variance, and empirical evidence suggests that the bias-variance trade-off usually favors reducing variance. \cite{li2018deeper} find that the empirical performance of the convolutional architecture \eqref{GCN} substantially degrades as $L$ increases.
-Several explanations have been proposed, but \cite{zhou2021understanding} provide evidence that certain features of the architecture are responsible for variance inflation.
-In fact, even weaker shape restrictions than that imposed by \autoref{tgnnapprox} are possible using more complex ``$k$-GNN'' architectures, but these have greater computational cost and empirically exhibit worse predictive performance and higher variance than the ``standard'' architecture \eqref{GNNlayer} \citep{dwivedi2022benchmarking}.
-These disadvantages may explain the common use in practice of the standard architecture with few layers.
+\cite{zhou2021understanding} provide a third explanation, that certain features of common architectures are responsible for variance inflation.
+In fact, even weaker shape restrictions than those imposed by \autoref{tgnnapprox} are possible using more complex ``$k$-GNN'' architectures, which would theoretically improve bias, but these have greater computational cost and empirically exhibit worse predictive performance and higher variance than the standard architecture \eqref{GNNlayer} \citep{dwivedi2022benchmarking}.
+These disadvantages may explain in part the common use of the standard architecture with few layers.